 Other Attractions & Shopping

-Considered one of the top ten caves in the world, is less than an hour away, just a few miles south of Benson on Hwy.
-90. Reservations are recommended.
+Considered one of the top ten caves in the world, “a living cavern” is less than an hour away, just a few miles south of Benson on Hwy.
+90. Call for reservations.

 The Amerind Foundation

-In Texas Canyon, just off exit 318 from I10, is only 30 minutes away.
-This museum features a collection of American Indian artifacts.
-The magnificent adobe buildings are a wonderful example of southwestern architecture.
-The gift store is also good.
+In Texas Canyon, just off exit 318 from I10 this museum features a collection of American Indian artifacts.
+The magnificent adobe buildings are “turn of the last century” Nice gift store.

 Ghost Town of Pearce

-We recommend a short trip to Old Pearce, just 20 minutes away.
-Unique pottery is made at Old Pearce Pottery.
-A nice selection of gifts can be found at Marcia’s Garden (Goat Milk Soap Shop) and Prickly Pear Emporium.
+Unique pottery can be found at Old Pearce Pottery.
+Marcia’s Garden (Goat Milk Soap Shop) and Prickly Pear Emporium are both great little businesses.
 The Old Pearce General Store, built in 1896 is on the National Register of Historic Buildings.

-In Willcox there are several wonderful antique stores and lots of excellent wine tasting.
+In Willcox – several antique stores and excellent wine tasting.

-The historic western town of Tombstone has too many shops to list, but this is a great town to shop for fashionable western wear, we like it especially for great hats.
+A great town to shop for fashionable western wear, SW gifts…we like it especially for hats.

 Antique stores, art galleries abound and a good bookstore.
-In our opinion, Bisbee also has some of the best restaurants in Cochise County, especially Café Roka and Rosa’s Little Italy.
-Bisbee is also a fun place at night, with St. Elmo’s Bar on Brewery Avenue leading the way with a “happening music scene”, great entertainers not limited to the wild assortment of characters, local and visitors alike.
+Bisbee has the best restaurants in Cochise County – Café Roka and Rosa’s Little Italy.
+Bisbee is fun at night, with St. Elmo’s Bar on Brewery Avenue leading the way with a “happening music scene”, great entertainment not limited to the wild assortment of characters, local and visitors alike.